 The Rx Max Nss That Supports EHT-MCS 0–7 and Tx Max Nss That Supports EHT-MCS 0–7 subfields are encoded according to Table 9-401m (Encoding of the maximum number of Nss for a specified MCS value).

+The Rx Max Nss That Supports EHT-MCS 8–9 and Tx Max Nss That Supports EHT-MCS 8–9 subfields are encoded according to Table 9-401m (Encoding of the maximum number of Nss for a specified MCS value).

 The Rx Max Nss That Supports EHT-MCS 0–9 and Tx Max Nss That Supports EHT-MCS 0–9 subfields are encoded according to Table 9-401m (Encoding of the maximum number of Nss for a specified MCS value).